vistalab-technion/cs236781/_assignments/00-getting-started.md

 - `cs236781`: Python package containing course utilities and helper functions.
   You do not need to edit anything here.
-- `hwN` where `N` is the assignment number: Python package containing the assignment code. **All** your solutions will be implemented here.
+- `hwN` where `N` is the assignment number: Python package containing the assignment code. **All** your solutions will be implemented here, including answers to questions.
-- `tests`: A package containing tests that run all the assignment notebooks and fail if there are errors.
 - `PartN_XYZ.ipynb` where `N` is a number and `XYZ` is some name:
   A set of jupyter notebooks that contain the instructions that will guide you through the assignment.
-You won't need to edit these except if you wish to play around and to write your name at the beginning.
+You do **not** need to edit these.
+However, you should write your name(s) at the beginning of `Part0`.
 - `main.py`: A script providing some utilities via a CLI.
-  Mainly, you'll run it to create your submission after completing the assignment.
+  You'll run it to create your submission after completing the assignment.
 - `environment.yml`: A file for `conda`, specifying the third-party packages it should install into the virtual environment it creates.